Anishinaabe Healing Stories on Racial Justice

-Public story sharing events on racism to bring voice and visibility to our people and communities.
-We plan to digitally record all the stories into documentaries for community resources.
-Concurrently, if requested by the community we will offer private story sharing opportunities as some people may not feel safe to share.
-To be culturally sensitive we will also offer traditional talking circles if requested by the community.
+At the Native Justice Coalition we are passionate about sharing our stories, healing, and racial justice.
+This project emphasizes public story sharing on racism to bring voice and visibility to our people and communities.
+If grant funds are available we plan to digitally record all the stories into documentaries for community resources.
+If requested by the community we will offer private story sharing opportunities as some people may not feel safe to share publicly.

 This project brings a much needed resource on racial justice to our rural and remote Anishinaabe communities.
 Often in racial justice work Native people are not included in conversations, projects, and various initiatives.
 The Native Justice Coalition works diligently to break down this barrier and center Native people in racial justice work.
 We will be culturally sensitive and address this work inside of a social justice and Anishinaabe led framework.
 With this foundation we can address current injustices and generational trauma due to being survivors of genocide.
 In turn, this will provide healing for our communities and empower our people.

 If you would like to learn a more about our work or to host a project in your community, please contact our Healing Stories Project Coordinator, Grey Shea, firstname.lastname@example.org.
 We are currently planning for 2020 healing stories events in Anishinaabe communities in Michigan.
 These events are expected to take place in the summer and fall of 2020.

 This project was officially launched in 2018 with the financial support of LUSH Charity Pot, AJ Muste Social Justice Fund, and the Third Wave Fund.
 We had enough grant funds to do this work in 3 Anishinaabe communities in the Upper Peninsula of Michigan.
 We recruited 23 Story Sharers and had over 100 event attendees between the 3 communities.